 How to Protect Senior Dogs from Fleas and Ticks

 Harsh Chemical Treatments – A No-No

 It’s important to understand that once a dog crosses the age of 8-9 years, they are past their prime.
 This means they not only need special treatment in terms of daily care, but their medication also needs to be suitable for their aging bodies.
-While a young 3-4-year-old pooch can handle the side effects of a strong potent flea medication, a senior dog might fall prey to it and land up getting sick.
+While a young 3-4-year-old pooch can handle the side effects of strong potent flea medication, a senior dog might fall prey to it and land up getting sick.

-This is precisely why the market is laden with multiple natural dog flea and tick prevention options such as diatomaceous earth and herbal shampoos that control fleas and ticks without causing harm to your pooch.
+This is precisely why the market is laden with multiple natural dog flea and tick prevention options such as PetCareRX, diatomaceous earth, and herbal shampoos that control fleas and ticks without causing harm to your pooch.
 Check for products that use apple cider vinegar, lemongrass, and citronella as ingredients.
 They are safe for elderly dogs and are potent repellents of fleas and ticks.

 Regular Blood Tests

 Your pooch will give you enough warning if they don’t like something.
-Be gentle, assertive where required, and read the signs to make sure medication and bath time is not during an unwanted time of the day.
+Be gentle, assertive where required, and read the signs to make sure medication and bath time are not during an unwanted time of the day.